 The revue is produced in collaboration with some of the best writers, arrangers, and choreographers across the country.

 The establishment of the group was authorized in 1968 by Douglas G. Weiford, (1968 Secretary of the Department of Local Affairs and Development), in keeping with Governor Warren P. Knowles’ “Youth Power Program”.
 The Wisconsin Exposition Center Music director, Mark S. Azzolina, was appointed by Vernon G. Wendland, (Administrator of the Wisconsin Exposition Center) as the special project official.

-Since their organization in 1968 and first performance in 1969, the Kids from Wisconsin show troupe has performed at state and county fairs, festivals, national trade shows and conventions.
-Their travels have taken them to many hometown stages as well as distinguished stages such as the Kennedy Center in Washington D.C., the Performing Arts Center in Milwaukee, Cabo Hall in Detroit, the Convention Center in Atlantic City, and the Canadian National Exhibition, which at the time was the world’s largest fair.
+Since their founding in 1968 and first performance in 1969, the Kids From Wisconsin has performed to over 10 million audience members at state and county fairs, festivals, national trade shows and conventions.
+Travels have taken them to many hometown stages as well as distinguished stages such as the Kennedy Center in Washington D.C., the Performing Arts Center in Milwaukee, Cabo Hall in Detroit, the Convention Center in Atlantic City, and the Canadian National Exhibition, which at the time was the world’s largest fair.

 Pictured left to right: Tom Terrien - Chorographer, Nick Azzolina (Nichols) - Chief Orchestrator/Camp Director/Tour Director, Mark Azzolina - Producer, Kurt Chalgren - Choral Director

 Still today, the program remains a true professional experience and opportunity for growth both in leadership and as performers.
 It is a privilege and honor for students to take part in the Kids iconic program after an intense, audition process.
 Troupe members not only perform to thousands over the summer, but are also trained to provide a hands-on, performing arts workshops in many of the communities they perform, helping to spread the love of performing to youth ages 7-13.